• Contact

 My mom at the Denver Union Station in Downtown Denver, CO.
 JPG.
 Edited in Lightroom.

-Personally, I find it fun to be challenged (but also frustrating at times too, I won’t lie).
+Personally, I find it fun to be challenged (but also frustrating at times, too, I won’t lie).
 If there is a problem, I like to find a way around it.
 Which is why I like things like learning photography, running this website, and coding in statistical software.

 I’ve already encountered a few moments with this camera that made me want to pull my hair out.
 But fortunately, we live in the era of Google.
+And where there’s a problem, there’s probably a solution someone has already found (see my blog post below).

 While it can be frustrating at times, solving these issues is actually quite simple.
+So don’t be discouraged.
+But also, if you don’t want to think while taking pictures, this might not be the best camera for you.

 Closing Remarks